Blood & Truth: Plot

 The game begins with Ryan Marks being interrogated by an agent named Carson, who explains his current situation.
 During the interrogation, flashbacks show the events that happened up until the interrogation.

-Ryan infiltrates a compound and rescues fellow soldier, Deacon and both escape the compound before Ryan is informed that his father had died from a heart attack.
+Ryan infiltrates a compound and rescues fellow soldier Deacon, and both escape the compound before Ryan is informed that his father has died from a heart attack.
 Ryan is sent back home in London and is picked up by his brother Nick from the airport.
-After the funeral, Ryan meets with his mother Anne, but then they are interrupted by gunfire, the family is then confronted by Tony Sharp, a London crime boss, Kayla, a woman who supposedly works for Tony and kills one of Anne's bodyguards and Tony's brother Keach.
+After the funeral, Ryan meets with his mother Anne, but then they are interrupted by gunfire, the family is then confronted by Tony Sharp, a London crime boss, Tony's brother Keach, and Kayla, a woman who supposedly works for Tony which kills one of Anne's bodyguards.

 The family is held at gunpoint by Keach, including Ryan's sister, Michelle, but Keach is fooled by Nick into thinking that the gun's safety is on.
-At this moment, Michelle and Nick takedown Keach and knock him out, the family then flees to their hidden safe house.
+At this moment, Michelle and Nick takedown Keach and knock him out, before the family then flees to their hidden safe house.
 The family then discovers that Tony will be at his private casino and Ryan volunteers to infiltrate the casino and kill Tony, although Anne is reluctant to the plan.

-Ryan successfully infiltrates the casino but discovers that Tony is not in the building and is at his art gallery, but Keach still remains and tracks him down to a hotel room.
+Ryan successfully infiltrates the casino but discovers that Tony is not in the building and is at his art gallery, but Keach still remains and Ryan tracks him down to a hotel room.
 After rigging the casino with bombs, Ryan confronts Keach and chases him through the building.
 Once he stops Keach, Ryan questions him on where Tony is, but Keach doesn't know where he is.
 Keach is either killed by Ryan or is suddenly killed by an armored guard and Ryan is able to escape and blow up the casino with the bombs he had rigged.

 Ryan disguises himself and enters the art gallery during the day and discovers a private room that might contain information.
 Ryan and Nick then sneak into the gallery at night and vandalize most of the exhibits.
 The brothers are also able to find documents that all link back to Falstead Airfield.

 After returning to the safe house, Tony calls the brothers along with Michelle to inform them that he has captured Anne and has held her in Freeson Towers, a building that is due for demolition.